When is a defense service, product, or data subject to ITAR?

 Answer:

 No, it is the character and content of the information, not a stamp, which determines export requirements and its requirements.
 MDA may stamp certain information as controlled but we can not rely on this for export control.
 The bottom line is that the determining factor, as to whether an item is controlled, is if it is designed and/or built for a military purpose.
-If the answer is yes, then it is controlled unless it’s data that has passed into the public domain or has been determined to be dual-use technology.
+If the answer is yes, then it is controlled unless its data that has passed into the public domain or has been determined to be dual-use technology.
 Lack of any specific marking as export controlled by MDA or any other agency does not negate the ITAR requirements.

 Anything that is within the parameters of a defense service or technical data is ITAR controlled.
 Anything that is within the parameters of the public domain is not.
 Said another way, if our work is a defense service or generates technical data it is export-controlled.
 If our work falls within the public domain, prior approval to export is not required.